 Faculty of Law Valedictorians, Medal Winners

 2017 - Eli Zbar for the Faculty of Law.
 Eli Zbar completed his Juris Doctor and holds a bachelor's degree in philosophy from the University of British Columbia.
 His passion for working with people led him to choose law school, as the practice of law is fundamentally about helping people.
 Zbar was the first TRU Law student to conduct a self-directed qualitative research project, which focused on improving student training in the Clinical Legal Education program.
 He received the Dean’s Course Prize for Clinical Practice in Winter 2016 and the 2017 Law Foundation of BC Public Interest Law scholarship.
-He looks forward to starting his career as a lawyer in downtown Vancouver and pursuing graduate-level legal studies.
+He started his career as a lawyer in downtown Vancouver and pursuing graduate-level legal studies.

 Law Society of British Columbia Gold Medal: Brandon Harrison.
 Brandon Harrison’s undergraduate studies in criminology ignited an interest in law, and he continued on to pursue a Juris Doctor.
 He served as a teaching assistant for a course in Legislation, Administration and Policy, was a member of the Faculty of Law’s Oral Advocacy club from 2015 to 2016, and played on the Faculty of Law Soccer Club from 2016 to 2018.
 He was awarded the Shaver Scholarship in Fall 2016 and won Dean’s Course Prizes in Advanced Legal Research, Conflict of Laws, and Creditors’ Remedies.
 He says the young, engaging faculty helped his class develop practical and innovative solutions to legal issues.